wboykinm/billmorris.io/blog/content/posts/2022-05-07_hadrian/index.md

 _Photo: Sycamore Gap_

 ### Greenhead
-I told everyone who asked that I slept well, but I think I actually slept pretty badly.
-The room was very well-heated and there is nothing but a comforter, reinforcing the fact that I sleep best in the cold.
-On the flip side, it's impossible to complain, because thanks to the over-powered heaters, every scrap of clothing and shoe I have is completely dry.
+I told everyone who asked that I slept well, it wasn't really true.
+The room was well-heated and there's nothing but a comforter, reinforcing the fact that I sleep best in the cold.
+On the flip side, it's impossible to complain because thanks to the over-powered heaters, every scrap of clothing and shoe I have is completely dry.

 No rain is forecast for today, and I should have fewer miles, though up over steeper terrain.
 It's a Saturday, and I'm heading into some of the most famous sections of the wall, so I don't expect that I'll be nearly as alone as I was for much of yesterday, in the rain.